ChrisAkridge/Cix/docs/Error Handling.md

 * TK003: The word "{word}" cannot be in the place of an operator.
 * TK004: The type "{typeNameWithAsterisks}" must be followed by a name or a close parenthesis.
 * TK005: Multiple asterisks must follow a type name, not "{word}".
+* TK006: A string literal cannot have unescaped single or double quotes.
+* TK007: An escaping backslash cannot be at the end of a string literal.
+* TK008: An string literal ends in a Unicode escape sequence, but there aren't enough hexadecimal digits to determine the codepoint.
+* TK009: The sequence {unicodesequence} is not a valid Unicode code point.
+* TK010: The escape sequence {sequence} is not valid.

 ### AST Generator Errors
 AG001: AST already generated; did you accidentally call GenerateFirstPassAST again?